paypal/payflow-gateway/java/README.md

 ## Supported Platforms
 The code is compatible as-is for Java v1.8.0_261 using IntelliJ IDEA.

+## Get Started
+Follow these easy steps to quickly get up and running:
+1. Verify you have Java 1.8.0_261 installed.
+1. Obtain the files from the repo.
+1. Open **IntelliJ** and select **Open** or **Import**.
+1. Navigate to the `java` directory to open the project from there.
+1. Edit the test sample, `DOSaleComplete` under `samples/dataobjects/basictransactions` and enter in your Payflow credentials and save.
+1. Run the sample and enjoy.

 ## Documentation
 See the [**Payflow Gateway Developer Guide**](https://developer.paypal.com/docs/payflow/integration-guide/).